solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The dolomite mountains of South Tyrol are among the grandest limestone formations on the globe.
 Huge pillars or cimas, slender campaniles and long curved walls rise sheer for thousands of feet.
 These remarkable Triassic rocks have been the subject of much controversy, and a general agreement as to their real nature and mode of formation has not yet been arrived at.
 In 1860 Richthofen advocated the view that the "Schlern" dolomite — the crystalline unstratified rock which forms the bulk of many of the dolomites — could be accounted for on Darwin's coral-atoll theory, the almost total absence of coral being attributed to its obliteration by dolomitization.

-D. Stur (1868, 1871), on the other hand, concluded that Schlern dolomite was merely part of a great series of sedimentary limestones, tuffs and clays, and that it had no definite horizon. " There are some localities where the whole of the sedimentary strata are represented by dolomite, and other areas where the dolomite appears first in the upper horizons and rests on the lower sedimentary strata."
+D. Stur (1868, 1871), on the other hand, concluded that Schlern dolomite was merely part of a great series of sedimentary limestones, tuffs and clays, and that it had no definite horizon."
+There are some localities where the whole of the sedimentary strata are represented by dolomite, and other areas where the dolomite appears first in the upper horizons and rests on the lower sedimentary strata."

 Gümbel (1873), who rejected what he terms "the very convenient reef theory," regarded Schlern dolomite as occupying a distinct horizon characterized by the presence of a calcareous alga _Diplopora annulata_ Schafhäutl, another species _D. pauciforata_ Gümbel being found in the older Mendola dolomite.
 He considered the isolated massifs to be parts of a once continuous formation broken up by volcanic upheavals, followed by ages of denudation.